LASIK

 LASIK is very similar to another surgical corrective procedure, photorefractive keratectomy (PRK), and LASEK.
 All represent advances over radial keratotomy in the surgical treatment of refractive errors of vision.
-For patients with moderate to high myopia or thin corneas which cannot be treated with LASIK and PRK, the phakic intraocular lens is an alternative.
+For people with moderate to high myopia or thin corneas which cannot be treated with LASIK or PRK, the phakic intraocular lens is an alternative.

 As of 2018, roughly 9.5 million Americans have had LASIK and, globally, between 1991 and 2016, more than 40 million procedures were performed.
 However, the procedure seemed to be a declining option as of 2015.

 Process

-The planning and analysis of corneal reshaping techniques such as LASIK have been standardized by the American National Standards Institute, an approach based on the Alpins method of astigmatism analysis.